-The World Health Organization has commended South Africa for acting swiftly and for following scientific advice to delay the spread of the virus, he said.
+He said that the World Health Organization has commended South Africa for acting swiftly and for following scientific advice to delay the spread of the virus.

 Ramaphosa said the five-level approach was guided by scientists who had recommended that a rushed reopening of the economy could result in a massive resurgence in infections.